Northwest Arkansas Food Bank will address key initiatives with $3.5 million grant from Alice L. Walton Foundation

-SPRINGDALE – The Northwest Arkansas Food Bank this week announced a $3.5 million grant from the Alice L. Walton Foundation.
+SPRINGDALE -- The Northwest Arkansas Food Bank announced a $3.5 million grant from the Alice L. Walton Foundation.

 The remaining $500,000 will support the purchase and distribution of healthy foods in the region over a two-year period, the release states.